-Table 8-47 • Policy Page
+Table D-50 • Policy Page

 Column/Field Description Policy The list of current policy profiles in a grid format.
 Each entry shows the profile name and its description, the user who last updated the profile, and date of the last update for the profile.
-Select a policy profile to edit, copy, or view.
+Select a policy profile to edit, copy, or view or to globally apply to inventory across all projects associated with the profile.
 View icon-Click to view the selected policy profile in a read-only format.
 The Policy Details window is opened, listing all the policy details without providing editing capabilities.
 (This is the only option available to users who do not have Policy Manager permissions.)
 Edit icon-Click to edit the selected policy profile.
 The Policy Details window is opened, showing the profile details.
 Copy icon-Click to copy the selected policy profile.
 The Policy Details window is opened, showing the new copy.
 (The selected profile is always saved first.)
-This new copy is named Copy of selected_policyProfile_name.
+This new copy is named Copy of selected_policyProfile_name. • Apply Policy - Global icon-Click to initiate a job that applies the selected profile to inventory across all projects associated with the profile.
+This provides a convenient way to force an automatic review/re-review of inventory if the policy has changed.
+Refer to Forcing an Automatic Review of Inventory Across All Projects for details.
+Note the following: The policy is applied to all inventory, whether or not the current status of an inventory item was manually set by a user.
+This option is available only when the Code Insight instance is configured with a MySQL database.
 Add Policy Click the Add Policy button to create a new policy profile.
 The Policy Details window is opened.

-Policy Details Window License Details Window Managing Policy Profiles
+Policy Details Window License Details Window Managing Policies to Automatically Review Inventory